J. N. Darby.

 We have in the Lord here - wisdom, discernment, and knowledge (v.
 19, 20).
 Then the young man (the son of wisdom) is to keep counsel, a new word (chap.
 2:7), and prudence: the last we have had at the end of chapter 1:4.
 It shall be comeliness even in the eyes of others, as well as life inwardly, that is, the power and enjoyment of life in the soul.
 It shall make us walk safely and not stumble in the way; it is the daylight of which the Lord speaks, the path of God where God is (compare John 11:9-10; Phil.
 4:8-9); and, when we lie down, it shall be in felt safety and peace.
 This leads to another point - the way in which, so walking, confidence in the Lord is maintained in the heart, "If our heart condemn us not, then have we confidence towards God."
 A stranger from God in this world, the power of evil is in the world; and fear accompanies, for the spirit of man, its unknown course, and the secret power that guides it.
 Walking in holy subjection before God, which is our wisdom, we can confide in Him, who is over all, without whom not a sparrow falls to the ground.
 It is not that we know what is coming, but that we know that the Lord is there, who rules and orders all.
 Nothing happens for us: God's hand is in everything; and we confide in Him.
 Indeed everything will work together for good.
 At any rate, we confide in Him.

 But wisdom is generous and considerate (for selfishness is destroyed), and it acts in simplicity and unaffectedness, for this is always the effect of the presence of God on the soul.
 It is ready to give, and does not pretend willingness when it can give and does not (v.
 28).
 Simplicity is a great trait of walking in the presence of God.
 There is no seeking, moreover, to exercise a power which gives or shews superiority; no spirit of mischief or wrong, nor jealousy of others are in that position; the spirit of peace and quietness is in the heart of him who walks with God.
 He is happy in himself, and is not restlessly striving for it in this world.
 A wrong way may exalt a man in a world of evil.
 It is not the way of peace.
 It cannot be approved of the Lord.
 I may not see the issue of it (God has revealed it to us in Christ; the day of Jehovah of hosts is on everything that is high and lifted up), but I do know it is not the path of a soul subject to God, where peace is; and the desires that awaken it are checked by His presence and true wisdom of heart which looks to Him.
 Scorn from Him shall be the portion of those that scorn; they shall be ashamed of their portion and of their pretensions, of that folly which did not make its account of God.
-But grace, present favour from His hand, is the portion of the lowly; and the wise, when He exerciseth strength, shall inherit glory.
+But grace, present favour from His hand, is the portion of the lowly; and the wise, when He exercises strength, shall inherit glory.

 239 Chapter 4.
-We have now especially the source of instruction, and while kept as knowing from whom it has been learned (though here it is natural care, but according to divine order as to Abraham, seeing "he will command his children and his household after him … that the Lord may bring upon Abraham that which he has spoken of him "), the Proverbs are on this ground adding the responsibility of the hearer and the resulting judgment of God.
+We have now especially the source of instruction, and while kept as knowing from whom it has been learned (though here it is natural care, but according to divine order as to Abraham, seeing "he will command his children and his household after him … that the Lord may bring upon Abraham that which he has spoken of him"), the Proverbs are on this ground adding the responsibility of the hearer and the resulting judgment of God.
 The affections of the parental teacher were fully known as response looked for in the obedience of the child.
 It is not law, but wisdom and wisdom's commandments, good doctrine, understanding.
 There is responsibility, commandment, and counsel; divine wisdom as to our path, followed in obedience, but not law.
 It is divine knowledge in the midst of evil (which the law is not, but forbids all evil).
 It is Abrahamic, not Mosaic, though a child of Abraham would keep the law if under it.
 This is important to remark.
 The law is in every sense by the bye, though a perfect rule for man in flesh.
 God founded the earth by wisdom, not by law.
 It is a far larger thing - the whole mind of God - for us learned in subjection in the subjective relationship of nature, which God uses as a means.
 It was as so taught to be retained in the heart; it was to be discovered, attained: this could not be said of law.
 There was nothing to discover.
 They were then neither to forget nor decline from it; v.
 5.

 240 We have something more than the affection of the heart for that which is come from God, and in this way of affectionate instruction; that is, keeping the words of this instruction, retaining the commandments of parental wisdom, and living.
 There is something very striking in the likeness of the language here to the language of Christ in the New Testament.
 The Sermon on the Mount is just the sayings of wisdom that are to be kept.
-So the Lord says, "He that keepeth my sayings shall never see death."
+So the Lord says, "He that keeps my sayings shall never see death."
 "If my words abide in you," says Christ.
-"He that loveth me not keepeth not my sayings."
+"He that loves me not keeps not my sayings."
 "If a man love me, he will keep my words."
 There is more than that in Christ; but He takes the place of wisdom in all He says.
 There was a person and source of grace, One in whom in subjection these words were filled, and whose words when He spake were the absolute expression of what He was.
 Still the analogy between the language of Proverbs and Christ's words is striking.
 He walked in the daylight of God's will - in the day and did not stumble.
 So here he who follows wisdom will not stumble.
 Hence "wisdom is the principal thing."
 It is really "life," the path of life.
 Power as displayed in bringing in right in the world is not come yet - it will.
 Our path now is wisdom, the mind of God good, in the midst of evil - not that which puts evil away (that, as to the state of things, is Christ when He shall appear) - the will of God good, in the midst of a world departed from Him; subjection and the consciousness that it is not by the coming in of displayed power, but the walking, in spite of evil, in His paths.

 Then, as I have remarked, it is not the child kept authoritatively in the paths of good, but the pressing in love that, in his own heart as a responsible person, he should cleave to the good he had learned - take this wisdom as an object of his own heart and delight, exalt it, cleave to it.
 It is the way of life, grace, and glory.
 Two things flow from it: no straitening of the ways, no stumbling of the feet; v.
 12. Some seem in haste to go forward necessarily.
 Because wisdom is light and guidance, we shall not be straitened - and in perplexity in our path, not knowing which way to go, because wisdom, God's discerned will and mind, tells us.
 There is a voice behind us saying, "This is the way, walk ye in it."
 And our goings are held up in God's ways.
 For in the path of divine wisdom there is nothing to stumble over.